 On the other hand, First Response-type tests (早期妊娠検査薬 | shouki ninshin kensa yaku) while also found on the shelves, are merely a display of an empty box.

 You must take the empty box to the pharmacy, fill out your name and address(!) to receive the pregnancy test.
-If there is no pharmacist on duty at the moment, you will not be able to make your purchase at the time.
+If there is no pharmacist on duty at the moment, you will not be able to make your purchase at that time.
 This is because these type of pregnancy tests are classified as “pharmacy drugs” (薬局医薬品) in Japan.
 (FYI: the same holds true for some kinds of cough syrups and even eye drops!)

 HOWEVER, you can order First Response pregnancy tests online via Amazon Japan!
 Most Japanese women avoid them (or are advised to avoid them) as the directions are not in Japanese and they are not manufactured in Japan therefore BAD.
 With that said, the domestic version, Check One Fast, comes with English instructions.

 Blood tests (血液検査 | ketsueki kensa) and urine tests (尿検査 | nyou kensa) to confirm a pregnancy can be done at a hospital or clinic.

 Pregnant For 10 Months

 Pregnancy in Japan is a 10 month affair.
-As in the West, it’s a 40 week long event.
+However, as I discovered, its a 40 week long event.